13 Living History Museums on the East Coast Kids Will Love

 The museum is spread out over three floors of exhibits: a rotating exhibit on the 3rd floor and permanent exhibits on the first and second floors.
 There is also a small display in the boathouse room.
 We found the exhibits engaging and informative and appropriate for upper elementary aged students and older.
 Toddlers might have a hard time not touching everything and won’t be able to read all the informative signage; however, ALL ages will LOVE the train show (so bring kids of all ages to the train show and hold on to toddlers closely).

-10 Family Friendly Spots in Gloucester, Massachusetts
+10 Things to Do with Kids in Gloucester, Massachusetts

 Known as “America’s oldest seaport”, Gloucester was the largest fishing port in America in the second half of the 19th century, and one of the top five ports in the world at that time.
 In addition to its contributions to the fishing industry, Gloucester also produced granite in nearby quarries as well as a thriving art community.
 Founded in 1623, the city is less than one hour north of Boston, directly on the Atlantic Ocean.
 Gloucester is one of four communities (Essex, Rockport, and Manchester-by-the-Sea are the other three communities) that make up the Cape Ann district.